abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

-# Lab 13 - Secure network traffic
+# Lab 13 - Secure Network Traffic

-### Estimated timing: 30 minutes
+### Estimated Timing: 30 minutes

-## Lab overview
+## Lab Overview

 A Network Security Group (NSG) is a fundamental component of the network security architecture within Microsoft Azure.
 It acts as a basic, stateful, and centralized firewall for controlling inbound and outbound traffic to network interfaces (NIC), virtual machines (VM), and Azure Virtual Network (VNet) resources.

 In this walkthrough, we will configure a network security group.

-## Lab objectives
+## Lab Objectives

 In this lab, You will be able to complete the following tasks:

-+ Task 1: Create a Virtual machine
++ Task 1: Create a Virtual Machine
-+ Task 2: Create a network security group
++ Task 2: Create a Network Security Group
-+ Task 3: Configure an inbound security port rule to allow RDP
++ Task 3: Configure an Inbound Security Port Rule to Allow RDP
-+ Task 4: Configure an outbound security port rule to deny Internet access
++ Task 4: Configure an Outbound Security Port Rule to Deny Internet Access

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab13.png)

-### Task 1: Create a virtual machine
+### Task 1: Create a Virtual Machine

 In this task, we will create a Windows Server 2019 Datacenter virtual machine.